harness/developer-hub/docs/continuous-delivery/cd-onboarding/new-user/rampup-templates.md

 ## Template Development and Release Lifecycle

-Harness templates provide many different options for how to manage versions and control releases.
-As well as different ways those changes can be tracked, such as through versioning and using git branches in Remote backed templates.
+Harness templates provide many different options for managing versions and controlling releases, as well as different ways those changes can be tracked, such as through versioning and using git branches in remote backed templates.

-Both should be used in order to best manage developing changes in a safe way, while also releasing those changes to the consuming piplines with minimal effort.
-The following template setup recommendations provide a best practice way to use these and apply them into a template development lifecycle.
+Both should be used in order to effectively manage developing changes safely while releasing those changes to the consuming pipelines with minimal effort.
+The following template setup recommendations offers best practices for incorporating these strategies into a template development lifecycle.

 ### Versioning Templates

-Template versioning should be used, which are created by the template maintainer and what template consumers will chose when deciding what version to use.
-Templates should also be Remote tracked in git, with consumers using the default branch (typically `main`) and the latest integer version.
-While the "Stable" label may be used, it is not recommended for centrally managed templates as multiple versions may be supported (and thus considered "stable") for some amount of time.
+Template versioning should be utilized, with versions created by the template maintainer for template consumers to select based on their needs.
+Templates should also be tracked remotely in Git, with consumers typically using the default branch (usually `main`) and the latest integer version.
+While the **Stable** label may be used, it is not recommended for centrally managed templates, as multiple versions may be supported (and thus considered "stable") for some amount of time.

-Integer based “semantic versioning” should be used for the version, where the version only contains the major version component.
+Integer based “semantic versioning” should be used, where the version includes only the major version component.
 So a new template will have a version of `v1` and will be checked into `main`.

 ### Developing Updates

-All changes made to a template should be done against a feature branch, to prevent in progress changes from breaking the pipelines consuming that version.
-The version used to release the changes will be determined by the type of changes the template developer is looking to introduce.
+All changes made to a template should be done against a feature branch, to prevent in-progress changes from breaking the pipelines consuming that version.
+The version used to release the changes will depend on the nature of the changes the template developer intends to introduce.
 This can be broken down into two parts.

 #### Non-Breaking Changes, aka patches and minor releases

-Non breaking changes, such as bug fixes or functionality improvements existing users can use with no intervention, should be released as an update to the current template version.
-So these types of changes should be saved on a feature branch off of `main`, saving them under the template version the changes are be developed on (typically the latest, such as `v1` in our example above).
+Non breaking changes, such as bug fixes or functionality improvements that existing users can use without intervention, should be released as an update to the current template version.
+These types of changes should be saved on a feature branch off of `main`, saving them under the template version the changes are be developed on (typically the latest, such as `v1` in our example above).

 #### Breaking Changes, aka Major releases

-Breaking changes are any changes to runtime inputs, defaults on runtime inputs, or any other change in behavior that requires manual human intervention.
-Updates which include breaking changes should be developed on a feature branch, but also under a new major version.
+Breaking changes are any changes to runtime inputs, defaults on runtime inputs, or any other change in behavior that requires manual intervention.
+Updates that include breaking changes should be developed on a feature branch, but also under a new major version.
 So in our `v1` example, this update will be saved under a new version `v2`.

 ### Testing Template Changes